Aveygo/FastDINO/README.md

 As you can see, the T-SNE reduction clearly identifies prominent clusters.
 When I was manually exploring this data, each cluster was surprising well-defined with a specific genre or artist.

-As a point of rough point of comparison, music2vec took several days on 8 A100s, but It's very important to mention that I still need to preform analytical results on their dataset, and not just mine.

-# Inference Performance
-For 40 seconds of music (mel=80, rate=16khz), FastDINO inference takes 2.20 milliseconds, which is almost twice faster than music2vec's 4.01 milliseconds!

 # Final Notes

 I mainly hope to show a proof of concept before moving into the vision domain to directly compete with DINO.